afreeorange/rosolli/README.md

 A frontend to [Beets](https://github.com/beetbox/beets).
 Can be used without Beets as well.
 A giant work-in-progress.

-Just an overcomplicated way of teaching myself tRPC, Prisma, Vite, Tanstack Query, and other new things.
-This entire project can be done with REST, Express, and something lightweight like Mithril or Vue with little fuss...
+Just an overcomplicated way of teaching myself [tRPC](https://trpc.io/), [Prisma](https://www.prisma.io/) (maybe), [Vite](https://vitejs.dev/), [Tanstack stuff](https://tanstack.com/), and other newish things.
+This entire project can be done with REST, Express, and something lightweight like Mithril or Svelte with little fuss...

 ## TODO